Statement

 by David Maruitte

 Laboratorio Olfattivo Décou-Vert is an Eau de Parfum launched in 2012, created by David Maruitte.
-The fragrance opens with Lily Of The Valley and Green, settles into a heart of Jasmine, Magnolia, and Lilac, and dries down to a base of Rainwater, Oakmoss, and Musk.
+Décou-Vert opens with Green and Lily Of The Valley, settles into a heart of Jasmine, Magnolia, and Lilac, and dries down to a base of Musk, Oakmoss, and Rainwater.
+Laboratorio Olfattivo's Décou-Vert carries a Statement verdict, a floral-led wear.

 Divisive, perplexing, and at times downright unpleasant.
 What starts as a fresh, dewy floral quickly collapses into something synthetic and surprisingly ammonia-like.
 Some find beauty in its unique blend; others can't wash it off fast enough.
 Proceed with extreme caution and definitely don't blind buy.